quinn-dougherty/goalrefinement-talk/talk.md

 - The second level of replaceability is to factor in the projects that doing `A` would keep the next-most suitable people away from doing, in worlds where you do `A`
 - You can see how it quickly becomes wild with opportunity costs, externalities, etc.

-# Example: Alice
+# Example: Alice the environmentalist and political science major

-Alice **believes** that 6-degree warming scenarios are nontrivially likely and that 6-degree warming scenarios fall a hair to the catastrophic side of the catastrophe-existential razor.
-She **values** humanity's general flourishing and finds unevenly distributed famine, migration, etc. to run contrary to her notion of flourishing.
-She does some introspecting and concludes that she **can't spend as much hubris as some of her more reckless peers**, so we know that she won't pave her own way.
-On these inputs, Alice computes
+- Alice **believes** that 6-degree warming scenarios are nontrivially likely and that 6-degree warming scenarios fall a only hair to the catastrophic side of the catastrophic-existential razor.
+- She **values** humanity's general flourishing and finds unevenly distributed famine, migration, etc. to run contrary to her notion of flourishing, but holds some population ethics conclusions that prefer extinction to some catastrophes.
+- She does some introspecting and concludes that she **can't spend as much hubris as some of her more reckless peers**, so we know that she won't pave her own way.
+- On these inputs, Alice computes that she'd like to **push down the probability of 6-degree scenarios**.
+- In the space of pushing down that probability, she reasons that the major fork is science vs. policy, then decides to **double down on her comparative advantage** as a political science major and go into policy
+- She anticipates that for any policy job she gets, she'll be **replacing** someone who's more interested in 3-degree scenarios than 6-degree scenarios

+# Example: Bob the justice-minded product manager

+- Bob **can see** that all incentives point toward irresponsible machine learning research and products, particularly in large language models, and that the harms of weaponized disinformation will crack down harder on some than others
+- He **senses a grave injustice** at the demographic disparities in the harm from disinformation
+- He does some introspecting and concludes that **he's willing to try something wild**
+- On these inputs, Bob computes that **he'd like to unite fact-checking with language generation**, even though he doesn't know how exactly just yet
+- So he begins the search for a cofounder who's a machine learning expert and starts the design stage of ideas, leveraging his experience in product management

 # Summary